 For your buyer to get a mortgage, the bank will need to have your home appraised.
 Your buyer’s appraiser will use the prices of nearby, comparable homes – or “comps” – to help determine the price of your house.
 If he or she determines that your price is too high, it can create not only a delay in the mortgage process but potentially a lender who will not loan on the property.

 Sometimes the mortgage will still go through, sometimes it will not.
 In cases where homes do not appraise, a seller will either need to reduce their price to meet the appraisal or the buyer will need to come up with additional funds to make up the difference.
 You are going to need to know how to deal with a low appraisal on a home.
 Most home buyers are not going to be so eager to shell more money over on a property the lender has determined is not worth it.
 Either way, you could endure costly delays.
 A low appraisal is one of the bigger risks of pricing a home too high.

 Online Search Problems

 Most buyers use the Internet in their initial home search.
-This involves putting in certain criteria into a search to screen out unwanted homes.
-It may seem a small thing, but when you price your home too far above the comps, you effectively screen yourself out of these searches.
-If a buyer looks for homes from $200,000 – $300,00, and yours is $305,00, it will not be seen.
+Screening homes online involves putting in certain criteria into a search to screen out unwanted homes.
+It may seem a small thing, but when you price your home too far above the comps, you remove yourself out of these searches.
+If a buyer looks for homes from $200,000 – $300,000, and yours is $305,000, it will not be seen.

-This means hundreds if not thousands of potential buyers never even know your home is there.
-Sometimes a seller will cut off their nose despite their face thinking that if I price my home five thousand higher I will put five thousand more in my pocket.
+By pricing your home just a bit too high, hundreds if not thousands of potential buyers never even know your home is there.
+Sometimes a seller will cut off their nose despite their face thinking that if I price my home five thousand higher, I will put five thousand more in my pocket.
 Wrong!
 It does not work that way.
 Using that logic you might as well price your home fifty thousand higher.

 How To Avoid Pricing Too High